Pectin Benefits, Nutrition and How to Use - Dr. Axe

 Benefits

-1. High Source of Fiber
+1. High source of fiber

 Pectin fiber is more than just a regulator — it’s a benefit-rich fiber that’s water-soluble and helps lower cholesterol and increases digestive health.

-As a soluble fiber, it works by binding to fatty substances in the digestive tract, including cholesterol and toxins, and promotes their elimination.
 This means that pectin benefits the body’s detoxifying capabilities, helps regulate the body’s use of sugars and cholesterol, and improves gut and digestive health.

-A 2014 study published in the Journal of Agricultural and Food Chemistry found that pectin reduced the extent of lipid digestion, which was attributed to its binding interactions with specific gastrointestinal components.
+An in vitro 2014 study published in the Journal of Agricultural and Food Chemistry found that pectin reduced the extent of lipid digestion, which was attributed to its binding interactions with specific gastrointestinal components.

 Lipid digestion is when large fat droplets are broken down into smaller droplets.
 This makes it easier for the fat-digesting enzyme, called pancreatic lipase, to digest.

-This helps your body break down fats into fatty acids.
+In turn, this helps your body break down fats into fatty acids.

 A 1994 study published in the Journal of Nutrition found that rats that were fed diets containing pectin had lower LDL and liver cholesterol concentrations than the control group after a 28-day pectin-supplemented diet.

-2. Lowers Cholesterol
+2. Lowers cholesterol

 Pectin is a water-soluble fiber that can bind cholesterol in the gut, thereby preventing its absorption into the bloodstream.
 Research suggests that the proper dose for high cholesterol is 15 grams of pectin per day.